 - 4.1 The mandatory part of the register (Part 1) must be published by 31st December 2017.
-The task is currently being carried out by the Principal Planning Policy Officer with support from the DM Team Leader and Planning Manager. - 4.2 The task comprises of a review of sites that have previously been identified by the Strategic Housing and Economic Land Availability Assessment (SHELAA) which forms part of the evidence base in support of the recently adopted Central Lincolnshire Local Plan plus any sites that it is felt meet the Brownfield Land definition criteria.
-To date, approximately 15 sites are proposed be put forward as sites to be included in Part 1 of the Brownfield Land Register.
-All these sites with the exception of 1 are either allocated housing sites in the Local Plan or have an extant planning permission.
-The one exception is a brownfield land site which was submitted as part to the SHELAA but which was not taken forward due to the small size of the site but it does meet the Brownfield Land Register definition criteria. - 4.3 DCLG have confirmed that the intention is for Brownfield Registers to complement existing information, rather than seek to add significant additional burdens on local authorities.
+The task is currently being carried out by the Principal Planning Policy Officer with support from the DM Team Leader and Planning Manager. - 4.2 The task comprised of a review of sites that have previously been identified through the Strategic Housing and Economic Land Availability Assessment (SHELAA) which formed part of the evidence base in support of the recently adopted Central Lincolnshire Local Plan.
+A review of other suitable sites has also been undertaken which meet the Brownfield Land definition criteria. - 4.3 Following this assessment, 15 sites are proposed be put forward as sites to be included in Part 1 of the Brownfield Land Register.
+All these sites are either: - Allocated housing sites in the Local Plan - Allocated regeneration/opportunity area sites in the Local Plan where housing is suitable - Sites with an extant planning permission for housing - Sites without planning permission but were submitted by landowners as part of the SHELAA for consideration for housing - 4.4 DCLG have confirmed that the intention is for Brownfield Registers to complement existing information, rather than seek to add significant additional burdens on local authorities.
 As such, and going forward as part of the annual review of the Brownfield Land Register, a call for sites could be combined with the annual update of the SHELAA.
 This will ensure that efforts are not duplicated and should make the process straightforward for any landowners wishing to submit a site.